RenaSchott/Project2-JSGame/README.md

 ### Content

 The content of this project was inspired by the Love Math project and the content of the course.
-In general the following websites where used for inspiration:
+In general, the following websites were used for inspiration:
   - <https://www.markdownguide.org>
   - <https://developer.mozilla.org>
   - <https://www.w3schools.com/>
-Inspirations for specific problems where taken from the following websites:
+Inspirations for specific problems were taken from the following websites:
   - <https://jsbin.com/gazusipeta/1/edit?html,css,js,output>
   - <https://jsbin.com/deqejekomu/edit?html,css,js,output>
   - <https://www.educative.io/answers/how-to-ensure-an-event-listener-is-only-fired-once-in-javascript>